Master distiller

 Master distiller is a title often used for a distilling expert or a key leader or owner at modern distilleries.
 The title doesn't have a fixed definition and can mean different things at different companies.
 Although the craft of distilling has existed for centuries throughout history, the term "master distiller" only dates back as far as the 1800s when it was first used to acknowledge the distilling expertise and knowledge a person gained after practicing and perfecting the craft of distilling for many years.
 In more recent usage, the term can have a much broader meaning and is sometimes used for owners and company leaders who run their companies but do not actively create the distilling recipes and processes used at their distilleries.

 History

 The craft of fermenting and distilling beverages dates back centuries, but the actual term "master distiller" has not been around for nearly as long.
 The 1867 edition of The English Cyclopaedia (Arts and Sciences section) offers a clear definition of the original meaning of the term:

-Originally, master distiller was a term most commonly used in relation to bourbon, both before and after Prohibition in the U.S., and its historical usage was typically limited to only those who had truly mastered the craft of distilling.
+Originally, master distiller was a term most commonly used in relation to bourbon whiskey, both before and after Prohibition in the U.S., and its historical usage was typically limited to only those who had truly mastered the craft of distilling.
 In particular, Kentucky bourbon makers often had a hierarchy that consisted of distiller, head distiller, and master distiller.